-This cost element is used to budget rental or lease of space or equipment from companies or individuals outside the County.
-Leased or rented copying equipment is budgeted in 60180 (Printing).

-Lease/purchase agreements that exist for more than one year will be budgeted here.
-Lease/purchase agreements which are complete within one fiscal year should be budgeted as a purchase in the 60550 (Capital Equipment) line item.

-Notify Mindy Harris at x83786 if you plan to enter into any lease/purchase agreements.
+Notify Mark Campbell at x86229 if you plan to enter into any lease/purchase agreements.
 (Under Federal Law, the County could be subject to IRS penalties if the total of our debt issues, lease/purchase agreements, loans, long-term contract, etc., is not correctly anticipated and budgeted.)

-Repairs and Maintenance

-This item is used to budget for all maintenance and repairs - that is for repairs for which no pre-existing maintenance agreement exists and for maintenance contracts or service agreements with contractors outside the County.
+60220 Repairs and Maintenance This cost element is used to budget for all maintenance and repairs - that is for repairs for which no pre-existing maintenance agreement exists and for maintenance contracts or service agreements with contractors outside the County.
 Repairs may be to machinery, buildings, or equipment.
+REVISED for FY 2012 Use this cost element to budget an estimate for Facilities Service Requests.
+Service requests are charged back to your department in the "95430" settlement (secondary) cost element.
+Not sure how much to budget?
+Contact Colleen Bowles at x84189 for a detailed list of your department's service request expense history.
 60230 Mail & Shipping This cost element is used to budget for postage or related costs, parcel post, express mail, UPS, and FedEx.
 Use this cost element to budget for costs associated with shipping and mailing, such as folding pamphlets or stuffing envelopes.
-Note that Mail & Distribution internal service charges should be budgeted under cost element 60460.

-60240 Supplies

-This cost element is to be used for all supplies whose original unit cost is less than \$5,000, including such items as office supplies, janitorial supplies, operating supplies, minor equipment and tools, clothing and uniforms, repair and maintenance supplies, and computer equipment and software that is not capital.
+Note that Mail &amp; Distribution internal service charges should be budgeted under cost element 60460 .
+60240 Supplies This cost element is to be used for all supplies whose original unit cost is less than \$5,000, including such items as office supplies, janitorial supplies, operating supplies, minor equipment and tools, clothing and uniforms, repair and maintenance supplies, and computer equipment and software that is not capital.
 The maximum cost per item is \$5,000.
 Items that cost \$5,000 or more per item are capital and are budgeted under cost element 60550, Equipment.

-Library Books & Materials

-This cost element is normally used only by the Library.

-This cost element includes library books, periodicals, videos, tapes, microfiche, microfilm, CD-ROMS, and other copyrighted materials used to provide library and/or information services.

-60246

-Medical and

-Dental Supplies

-This cost element is normally used only by the Health Department.

-"Medical and dental supplies" is limited to supplies related to or used for patient treatment.
-Examples include needles, syringes, cotton balls, bandages, tape, thermometer covers, gloves, normal saline, suture kits, q-tips, etc. This category also includes durable items with unit costs of less than \$5,000, such as electronic thermometers, blood pressure cuffs, and stethoscopes.
+60245 This cost element is normally used only by the Library.
+Library Books & Materials This cost element includes library books, periodicals, videos, tapes, microfiche, microfilm, CD-ROMS, and other copyrighted materials used to provide library and/or information services.
+60246 This cost element is normally used only by the Health Department.
+Medical and Dental Supplies "Medical and dental supplies" is limited to supplies related to or used for patient treatment.
+Examples include needles, syringes, cotton balls, bandages, tape, thermometer covers, gloves, normal saline, suture kits, q- tips, etc. This category also includes durable items with unit costs of less than \$5,000, such as electronic thermometers, blood pressure cuffs, and stethoscopes.
 Durable items that cost \$5,000 or more per item are capital and are budgeted under cost element 60550, Equipment.